-However, if you’re able, consider going up the Avalanche Lake trail just ¼ mile.
+However, if you are able, consider going up the Avalanche Lake trail just ¼ mile.
 You don’t need to do the entire 3 mile hike.
 The first ¼ mile offers a rocky hike along the rushing river with cascading waters and gorgeous photos.

 Lots of hikers set off in sandals and shorts, and plenty of them do make it.
-Yet the melting snow offers slushy terrain that’s not stable and you’ll likely lose your footing A LOT!
+Yet the melting snow offers slushy terrain that is not stable and you will likely lose your footing A LOT!

 Have you found these Glacier National Park travel tips helpful?
 Then check out our other National Park travel guides: